 Last Words for The Road is a collaborative and social art project.

-They are the collectibles of the generations that said "no" and traded it for "go".
+About those that said "no" and traded it for "go".

 Idea & Text by Lauren Klarfeld